 A Pioneer Of The Green Mattress

-They've also developed a line of completely organic latex mattresses using New Zealand wool, cotton, natural rubber latex and sustainable wood components.
-They will even provide documentation of the certified organic qualities of the Englander latex mattress to their dealers or anyone else interested in order to prove it, which is further than most other companies are willing to go.
+Additionally, they've developed Nature's Finest - a line of completely organic latex mattresses using New Zealand wool, cotton, natural rubber latex and sustainable wood components.
+They will even provide documentation of the certified organic qualities of Nature's Finest to their dealers or anyone else interested.
+They want to provide proof, which is further than most other companies are willing to go.

 Times have certainly changed since Mr. Englander started his company.
 These days an Englander mattress can be purchased just about anywhere in the country.
-They don't seem to be readily available for sale online but can easily be found at your local retailer.
+They don't seem to be available online but can easily be found at your local retailer.